macOS: Things to do after installation (Apps, Settings, and Tweaks)

 I use NoMachine on servers that have a desktop environment.
 So I download the client, install it, open it and change the settings; particularly, deactivating “Start the server at system startup” and “Shut down the Server”.
 Using the Tailscale IPs I can then connect to my servers.

 This is a powerful and user-friendly piece of software to run virtual machines (VM).
-Particularly, I like to try out Linux ARM VM’s, Raspberry Pi Images, or MacOS clean installs to test Dynare versions.
-Parallels can be downloaded from their website after signing up.
-I am eligible to use the Education version, which is sufficient for my needs.
+Particularly, I like to try out Linux ARM VM’s, Raspberry Pi Images, or macOS clean installs to test Dynare versions.
+VMWare Fusion can be downloaded from their website after signing up.
 After installation and activating the software I go through the settings.
-If I have not done so already, I also create a clean MacOS install for testing.
-Note that all VMs will be installed into ~/Parallels.
+If I have not done so already, I also create a clean macOS and Windows install for testing.
+Note that all VMs will be installed into ~/Virtual Machines.localized.
 Obviously, I don’t want the virtual machines in my Time Machine backups, so I exclude this folder in my Time Machine preferences.

 University VPN and eduroam (free)